 As it follows, the centre has not had sufficient funds to provide for many of the basic needs of those in the most need – including a dormitory for students who otherwise would not be able to attend the school.

-This project will allow 18 more boys to attend BNSCLC and receive a quality education.
+This project allowed 18 more boys to attend BNSCLC and receive a quality education.

 Goals and Results

-The goal of this project is to construct a safe and secure dormitory that is able to house 18 boys during their studies at BNSCLC.
+The goal of this project was to construct a safe and secure dormitory that can house 18 boys during their studies at BNSCLC.